-In response to this growing scientific Mayor Barrett has joined over 438 mayors to show that the City of Milwaukee remains committed to the principles of the Paris Climate Agreement.
+Former Mayor Barrett has joined over 438 mayors to show that the City of Milwaukee remains committed to the principles of the Paris Climate Agreement.
 The Milwaukee City Council also unanimously passed Council resolution 170337 pledging Milwaukee support of the principles of the Paris Climate Accord.

 The City of Milwaukee has also joined 13 other US cities to re-publish EPA Climate information that had been removed from the federal website.
 Information is available at Milwaukee.gov/ClimateChangeIsReal

 Milwaukee's 25% by 2025 Renewable Energy Goal

 By 2025, Milwaukee aims to have 25% of its energy come from renewable sources.
 The City currently has 60 kilowatts of solar PV on three Milwaukee Public Library locations.
 The City gets 0.5% from on-site renewables.
 We Energies’ overall fuel mix is about 8% renewables of which about 3% is wind and solar.
 Additionally, the City established a goal to reduce community-wide net greenhouse gas emissions by at least 45% by the year 2030.